 I will say Google Translate is a game-changer.
-You can type or speak into this app and it will translate to the language of your choice.
-Where I used to be able to express basic needs, now I can actually have a conversation with someone, with minor delays.
+You can type or speak into this app, and it will translate into the language of your choice.
+Where I used to be able to express basic needs, now I can actually have a conversation with someone with minor delays.

 Having had it in most places I have visited recently, it’s a major gaping hole when I haven’t had the ability to use Google Translate.

 This is a tremendous help and one of the most important apps for travel, in my opinion.

 11. Take Lessons